Avogar/BlockChainTipsService/README.md

 ## Installation

-The installation of our project is simple, because it uses docker container.
-Do the following steps:
+To run our app you will need docker.
+You can read how to install it here: https://docs.docker.com/engine/install.

+Then do the following steps:

 ```
 git clone https://github.com/Avogar/BlockChainTipsService.git